pp0605/SportsZilla-Inventory_and_Ecommerce_Management/README.md

 - **Database**: We utilize **MongoDB** as the backend database for data storage.
 - **API Hosting**: The custom API is hosted on **Vercel** for seamless access and performance.

-## Demo

-Explore a live demo of our MERN Business Software at the following link: [Project Demo](sample link)

 ## Getting Started

 To get started with the project, follow these steps: